 If your feet are too large for this style of foot massager, you may have to consider an open model that is not restrictive.
 There are some excellent choices available to you, as you can see in the reviews listed above.

 Q: Does a foot massager impair blood flow?

 A: Actually, no. Typically, provided you have no contraindications, it will increase blood flow.
 If using a unit that provides heat, you should experience even better circulation to your lower extremities, thus, a soothing and revitalizing experience.
 If you have any medical concerns, it is advised that you consult with your physician prior to use.

-Q: Sometimes when I am using my Shiatsu electric foot massager, it tends to make a louder sound, yet at other times, it operates quietly.
+Q: My Shiatsu electric foot massager is sometimes loud, yet at other times, it operates quietly.
 Why does this happen?